 One week into 2017 and the action we’ve taken to stop potentially misleading ad claims about fracking by Friends of the Earth has hit the national media and prompted widespread debate and commentary.
 But amidst the reports, the public comments by the parties involved and the social media chatter, there’s a risk that the facts become obscured.

 So let me be clear.
-We told Friends of the Earth that based on the evidence we’d seen, claims it made in its anti-fracking leaflet or claims with the same meaning cannot be repeated, and asked for an assurance that they wouldn’t be.
+We told Friends of the Earth that based on the evidence we’d seen, specific claims it made in its anti-fracking leaflet about the effects of fracking on the health of local populations, drinking water or property prices, or claims with the same meaning, cannot be repeated.
+We asked for an assurance that they wouldn’t be.
 Friends of the Earth gave us an assurance to that effect.
-Unless the evidence changes, that means it mustn’t repeat in ads claims about the effects of fracking on the health of local populations, drinking water or property prices.
+Unless the evidence changes, that means it mustn’t repeat those claims in ads.

 Friends of the Earth has said we “dropped the case”.
 That’s not an accurate reflection of what’s happened.
 We thoroughly investigated the complaints we received and closed the case on receipt of the above assurance.
 Because of that, we decided against publishing a formal ruling, but plainly that’s not the same thing as “dropping the case”.
 Crucially, the claims under the microscope mustn’t reappear in ads, unless the evidence changes.
 Dropped cases don’t have that outcome.

 Resolving cases informally, usually following our receipt of an assurance that claims won’t be repeated, is an important tool in our toolkit, allowing us to be proportionate and targeted in how we tackle problems.
 No-one should be under any illusion that the process of looking into these matters is anything other than rigorous.